aforestsomewhere/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 I'm a PhD student with the Vision 1 lab at Teagasc, under Prof. Paul Cotter.
 My thesis (projected submission Autumn 2023) investigates bacterial quorum sensing using a combination of wet and dry lab approaches, with my main research interests being in bacterial genomics and microbial ecology.
-I am open to upcoming opportunities with like-minded collaborators, as well as connecting with other microbiologists grappling with similiar problems.
+Open to connecting with like-minded microbiologists and future collaborators for post-PhD connections and opportunities.
+Interested in democratisation of science (e.g. Arduino, 3D printing) and applications of deep learning in microbiology.

 {style="text-align: justify;"}